Super Mario World 2: Yoshi's Island

 This should be used when the Bandit loses the balloon mini-battle, but his expression never changes.

-A small Shy Guy and some kind of sphere.
-While the Shy-Guy graphics look nearly identical to the ones used by Woozy Guy, there are actually some slight differences.
-In the standing pose, there is an extra black pixel on the mask.
+A small Shy Guy and a placeholder sphere used in early versions of minigames from the ys_romX_0 prototype.
+While the Shy Guy graphics look nearly identical to the ones used by Woozy Guy, there are actually some slight differences.
+In the standing pose, there is an extra black pixel on the upper right edge of the mask.
 The biggest difference, however, is the addition of orange highlights on the head and arms.

-This message pops up when a lost mini-battle is accessed.
+This message pops up when a cut mini-battle is accessed.
 It translates as: "If you can find Bonus Cassettes, you can enjoy Bonus Challenges!
 You can also gather Coins for the same benefit."
-This message is definitely from earlier in the game's development.
+This message is definitely from earlier in the game's development and it is displayed in-game in the ys_romX_0 prototype.

 Four unused message box drawings.
 The half-melon drawing has been partially erased (or perhaps was never finished), but the others are intact.
-The latter two drawings' text is part of the image.
+The latter two drawings' text is part of the image and in the ys_romX_0 prototype two in-game messages are very similar (but not identical) to them.

 The text translates as "Stomp with direction key", and "Throw with Y button".